 While static content can be generated by a single HTML document, created once and never updated, dynamic sites rely on scripting to serve up a new experience every time.

-The question is, where does the scripting happen?
+But the question is, where does the scripting happen?
 While the client and the server are both capable of running different types of scripting to generate dynamic content, the implementation is very different on each side.

 There are a wide range of client-side frameworks available, including React.js (from Facebook) and Angular (from Google).
 Some frameworks combine client-side and server-side scripting, like Vue.js and Laravel.
 These work well together and can make the creation of a complete application far less painful, with lots of helpful tutorials available.